sporto/elm-patterns/src/advanced/opaque-types-invariants.md

 exposing (SortedList, new, add)

-type SortedList a = SortedList (List a)
+type SortedList a =
+	SortedList (List a)

-new : List a
+new : SortedList a
 new =
 	SortedList []